 Jerusalem Artichoke is a native erect perennial forb, growing on stout stems from 4 to 10 feet high.
 Stems have stiff hair, are usually green with some reddish tinges in partial sun locations, more reddish in very sunny spots; they are usually unbranched except sometimes branched in the floral array.

 The leaves are opposite on the lower stem and alternate in the upper part, at least the very upper section, while some plants are alternate in the upper 1/3.
-The shape is ovate to ovate-oblong with 3 prominent nerves near the base, which can be narrowed, to truncate to almost heart shaped, with a long partially winged stalk on the lower leaves, shorter stalks (up to 1/2 inch long) on the uppers.
+The shape is ovate to ovate-oblong with 3 prominent nerves near the base, which can be narrowed, to truncate, with a long partially winged stalk on the lower leaves, shorter stalks (up to 1/2 inch long) on the uppers.
 Leaves can be up to 10 inches long and are generally 2x as long as wide.
-They are rough on top and hairy on the underside with coarse teeth on the margins.
+They are rough on top and hairy and gland-dotted on the underside, with coarse teeth on the margins.

 The floral array can have 3 to 15 heads in large branched clusters rising from the upper stem.

-The flowers are composite, about 2 to 4 inches wide, consisting of an outer ring of 10 to 20 yellow ray florets which are not fertile and an inner disc of 60+ bisexual fertile disc florets whose corollas are tubular with yellow lobes.
+The flowers are composite, about 2 to 4 inches wide, consisting of an outer ring of 10 to 20 yellow ray florets with rays 25-40 mm long, which are not fertile and an inner disc of 60+ bisexual fertile disc florets whose corollas are tubular with yellow lobes.
 The five stamens have dark brown to black anthers and there is a branched style; stamens tightly surround the style and when the floret opens, both are exserted from the corolla.
 The flower head is hemispheric in shape with the outside composed of 22 to 35 phyllaries, in several series, that are dark green to blackish (drying nearly black), lanceolate in shape, with bases appressed and the pointed tips spreading to sometimes reflexed.
 The outer surface can be finely hairy to gland-dotted.

 Seed: Mature flowers produce a dry deltate shaped gray to brownish cypsela with a pair of awl-shaped awns on the top, which quickly fall away, and with fine hair on the wider end of the seed.
 Seeds of Helianthus usually require about 30 days of cold stratification for germination.